 Smoothies are a really great way to increase our intake of nutritious food without the digestive stress.
 As smoothies are chopped up, the food becomes easier to digest and the nutrients are easier to absorb.
 Green smoothies and green juices are like a shot of energy.
 Dense, leafy greens, such as kale, spinach and chard, are loaded with antioxidants, as well as fiber, which promote intestinal health by sweeping the intestines clean and boosting the detoxification process.
 Add a good protein and fat source like collagen and coconut yogurt and you are on to a winner.
 Be sure to add some organic lemon juice too – to help slow down oxidation. *I have added my yummy smoothies PDF to the files section of The Thyroid guide Facebook group, check it out!

-The glucosinolates found in crucifers like cabbage, broccoli, cauliflower, kale, and turnips are what cause cruciferous vegetables to help increase detoxification in the liver, which is beneficial for individuals with autoimmune thyroid disease.
+The “glucosinolates” found in crucifers like cabbage, broccoli, cauliflower, kale, and turnips are what cause cruciferous vegetables to help increase detoxification in the liver and gallbladder, which is beneficial for individuals with autoimmune thyroid disease.
 However, if you are concerned about the goitrogenic potential of crucifers, you can lightly steam or cook or ferment them, since they truly only affect the thyroid’s absorption of iodine in a raw state.

 Fresh cilantro…some love it and some hate it but it is a natural chelator, which means it will bind to certain toxins and help excrete them from the body.
 You can add cilantro to salads, avocados, green juices, smoothies, and salsas.
 You can also use cilantro as a fresh condiment topper on chili and certain soups, depending on the flavor.
 Tacos Mmm!